Sepor High Intensity Induced Roll Magnetic Separator MIH (13)

 Lift Type Separation

 For mineral separation studies, materials may be removed by experimenting with various magnetic force intensities, starting with 0 and increasing the magnetic field strength.
-The magnetic fractions , when graded in accordance with their respective magnetic susceptibility, can be very useful in determining the quantities of various minerals present an ore.
-And, the laboratory separator can be used to train operators of the plant size production separators, since the results obtained from varying the operating conditions will produce similar results on the plant size induced roll magnetic separators.
+The magnetic fractions, when graded in accordance with their respective magnetic susceptibility, can be very useful in determining the quantities of various minerals present in an ore.
+In addition, the laboratory separator can be used to train operators of the plant size production separators, since the results obtained from varying the operating conditions will produce similar results on the plant size induced roll magnetic separators.